dyne/Zenroom/docs/article/views/decode_language_patterns.md

 A language that can be run on a "permissionless" (public) blockchain is a language that can be interpreted by any node.
 In any moment a new node may claim the capacity to do so.
 This means that its parser, semantics and actions on the system must be designed to handle unknowns: any deviance and malevolent code should not affect the system.

-### Solid
+### Strict

-The language and the semantic model adopted by DECODE need to be capable of sandboxing untrusted code and providing security partitioning.
-Any process of execution should be strictly limited in what it can do.
-Any function or data passed to a node cannot break the sandbox in ways the participants did not intend.
+The language and the semantic model adopted by Zenroom are designed to allow the sandboxing of untrusted code and to provide security partitioning.
+Any process of execution is strictly limited in what it can do, first and foremost in terms of memory and computational cycles used.

-For sensitive data structures, the use of proxy objects must be adopted as a security guard, only allowing the sandbox to call pre-approved methods and access pre-approved data.
+The objective is that any function or data passed to a Zenroom process cannot break the sandbox in ways the participants did not intend.
+If an error occurs the Zenroom engine will not continue further, rather exit with a meaningful error message and dispose of all the memory used via garbage collection.
+For sensitive data structures the use of a declarative schema validation is provided as a security guard, to allow scripts to easily recognise the data they are passing to functions.

 ## Usability requirements